COVID-19 Vaccination

 1.)
 As things are right now, there is a very high probability that we all will come into contact with the virus or a variant at some point in our lifetimes.

-The vaccine dramatically reduces the chances of developing a serious reaction to the virus.
-According to one study, the chances of developing a severe allergic reaction to the Pfizer and Moderna vaccines was between 0.00025% - 0.001% (Shimabukuro et al, 2021).
+The COVID-19 (SARS-CoV-2) vaccine dramatically reduces the chances of developing a serious reaction to the virus.
+Most vaccine-related adverse effects are mild to moderate and temporary.
+According to one study, the chances of developing a severe allergic reaction to the Pfizer and Moderna vaccines were between 0.00025% - 0.001% (Shimabukuro et al, 2021).
 Bear in mind that allergic reactions are the most serious adverse side effects of the vaccine.
-There are other serious side effects, but they are very rarely life threatening and have roughly the same probability as an anaphylactic allergic reaction.
+There are other serious side effects, but they are very rarely life-threatening and have a very low probability.

-The risk of developing severe symptoms as a result from Covid increases with age (CDC, 2021).
+The risk of developing severe symptoms as a result of COVID-19 increases with age (CDC, 2021).
 According to a public health Canada assessment, fully vaccinated people were 70% less likely to be hospitalized and 52% less likely to die as a result of their illness (Public Health Canada, 2021).
-As it stands right now, the vast majority of people developing serious reactions to Covid (and variants) are mostly the unvaccinated population, accounting for ~89% of hospitalizations (Public Health Canada, 2021).
-Break through cases in the vaccinated population generally involve much milder symptoms (CDC, 2021) and make up only 0.6% of current hospitalizations in Canada (Public Health Canada, 2021).
-Studies also show that vaccinated population transmit the virus at lower rates than the unvaccinated population (Shah et al, 2021).
+As it stands right now, the vast majority of people developing serious reactions to COVID (and variants) are mostly the unvaccinated population, accounting for ~89% of hospitalizations (Public Health Canada, 2021).
+Breakthrough cases in the vaccinated population generally involve much milder symptoms (CDC, 2021) and make up only 0.6% of current hospitalizations in Canada (Public Health Canada, 2021).
+Studies also show that the vaccinated population transmit the virus at lower rates than the unvaccinated population (Shah et al, 2021).

 2.)
 The pandemic is not going to end anytime soon without action.

 Infectious diseases do not go away on their own.
-Either we recieve the vaccine and manage to stop or slow down the spread of infection with herd immunity, or the virus makes it way through the population causing serious side effects and killing people in the process.
-Which if recent history is any indicator, would likely primarily affect our vulnerable population.
-Vaccines have a historically high success rate, for example: Smallpox, one of the deadliest diseases known to man, was eradicated from existence due to vaccines.
+Either we receive the vaccine and manage to stop or slow down the spread of infection with herd immunity, or the virus makes its way through the population, causing serious side effects and killing people in the process.
+Which, if recent history is any indicator, would likely primarily affect our vulnerable population.
+Vaccines have a historically high success rate. for example, Smallpox, one of the deadliest diseases known to man, was eradicated from existence due to vaccines.
 (World Health Organization, 2021).

 3.)
-The longer it takes to get everyone vaccinated the more time the virus has to mutate.
+The longer it takes to get a large portion of the population vaccinated, the more time the virus has to mutate.

 The original vaccines were very effective for the strains that were spreading at the time of their development.
-There are breakthrough cases happening with vaccinated people, which is expected as the vaccine had a 95% efficacy.
-However breakthrough cases appear to be more common with covid variants (CDC, 2021).
-It will take time to develop more effective vaccines for the new variants and by that time more variants will likely have emerged.
-This highlights some foreshadowing into the potential for a cycle that may not end without a strong response from the public to get vaccinated to stop the virus from spreading and mutating through herd immunity.
+There are breakthrough cases happening with vaccinated people, which is expected as the vaccine has a 95% efficacy.
+However, breakthrough cases appear to be more common with SARS-CoV-2 variants (CDC, 2021).
+It will take time to develop more effective vaccines for the new variants, and by that time, more variants will likely have emerged.
+This foreshadows a potential cycle of ongoing mutation and reinfection that may not end without a strong response from the public to get vaccinated to stop the virus from spreading and mutating via herd immunity.

 To add context, mutations can change the behaviour of the virus.
-For example, new variants might:1.)
-Cause the virus to spread more easily 2.)
-Cause more severe illness 3.)
-Require different treatments 4.)
+For example, new variants might: i.)
+Cause the virus to spread more easily. ii.)
+Cause more severe illness iii.)
+Require different treatments. iv.)
 Reduce current vaccine effectiveness (Public Health Canada, 2021).
-According to Yale medicine new mutations of the COVID-19 virus could very well bring it back, and it may even be stronger than before (Katella, 2021).
-Take the current delta variant into consideration, from July 22-29 the number of children in the U.S being hospitalized has almost doubled from the previous week (American Academy of Pediatrics 2021).
-The bulk of this influx is the result of the delta mutation of the Covid virus (CDC, 2021).
+According to Yale Medicine, new mutations of the SARS-CoV-2 virus could very well bring it back, and it may even be stronger than before (Katella, 2021).
+Take the current delta variant into consideration, from July 22-29, the number of children in the U.S being hospitalized had almost doubled from the previous week (American Academy of Pediatrics 2021).
+The bulk of this influx is the result of the delta mutation of the SARS-CoV-2 virus (CDC, 2021).

-Vaccines in general have pretty good safety profiles as compared to other pharmaceuticals.
-There are very few vaccines in history that have had serious adverse side effects, unlike pharmaceutical drugs (including over the counter medications) which many people have no issues using.
-The most severe side effect is related to a anaphylactic allergic response to the vaccine ingredients, this is reported to happen in roughly 2.5 – 11.1 people per million (Shimabukuro et al, 2021).
-It is thought that these allergic reactions are to the common ingredients typically used to deliver vaccines.
-So if you had an allergic reaction to other vaccines, then you may also have a reaction to one or more of the covid vaccines.
-The use of any vaccines should discussed with your physican to rule out any pre-existing potential for additional risk.
+Vaccines in general have very good safety profiles as compared to other pharmaceuticals.
+There are very few vaccines in history that have had serious adverse side effects, unlike pharmaceutical drugs (including over-the-counter medications), which many people use without hesitation, despite higher rates of adverse effects.
+The most severe side effect is related to an anaphylactic allergic response to the vaccine ingredients, which is reported to happen in roughly 2.5 – 11.1 people per million (Shimabukuro et al, 2021).
+It is thought that these allergic reactions are to the common ingredients (e.g., polyethylene glycol (PEG) or polysorbate 80) typically used to deliver vaccines.
+So if you had an allergic reaction to other vaccines, then you may also have a reaction to one or more of the SARS-CoV-2 vaccines.
+The use of any vaccines should be discussed with your physician to rule out any pre-existing potential for additional risk.

 Some additional concerns that I have been asked about are as follows:

 This actually is not the case for the Pfizer and Moderna vaccines.
-Jason McLellan and Barry Graham had been developing the mRNA for ~12 years with the RSV and MERS viruses that share similar characteristics with the covid virus (they all have a spike protein).
-The technology used in both mRNA vaccines stabilize the spike protein, preventing it from moving from its prefusion state into its post fusion state, the latter of which is known to wreak havoc on the human system (Kramer, 2021).
-The safety of this technology has been tested with these other two viruses and while the response may not be exactly the same, they provide a pretty good indicator of the human body’s reaction.
+Jason McLellan and Barry Graham had been developing mRNA vaccines for ~12 years with the RSV and MERS viruses that share similar characteristics with the SARS-CoV-2 virus (they all have a spike protein).
+The technology used in both mRNA vaccines stabilizes the spike protein, preventing it from moving from its prefusion state into its post-fusion state so it does not fuse with human cells and will remain a harmless immune target (Kramer, 2021).
+The safety of this technology has been tested with these other two viruses, and while the response may not be exactly the same, they provide a pretty good indicator of the human body’s reaction.

 Side effects generally happen during your body’s initial immune response.
 For the Pfizer and Moderna vaccines, the mRNA quickly deteriorates in your body.
-Your immune system begins to develop antibodies fairly soon after your body builds the augmented spike protein, and this process is typically completed within a few weeks of taking the vaccine.
-Since you are not getting the virus and just a modified ‘locked-in’ spike protein, it is highly improbable that long term side effects will appear outside of the initial immune response.
+Your immune system begins to develop an adaptive immune response fairly soon after your body builds the augmented spike protein, and this process is typically completed within a few weeks of taking the vaccine.
+Since you are not getting the virus and just a modified ‘locked-in’ spike protein, it is highly improbable that long-term side effects will appear outside of the initial immune response.
 Historical vaccine monitoring has shown that side effects generally happen within six weeks of receiving a vaccine (CDC, 2021).
-Long term side effects of the covid virus itself is another story.
-Some viruses have been known to cause long term health problems for some people, only time will tell if this will be the case for Covid.
+Long-term side effects of the SARS-CoV-2 virus itself are another story.
+Some viruses have been known to cause long-term health issues for some people, only time will tell if this will be the case for COVID-19.

 REFERENCES